onet/node-db-s3-backup/README.md

-# MongoDB and Redis Backup to S3
+# MongoDB, Mysql and Redis Backup to S3

 This is a package that makes backing up your mongo and redis databases to S3 simple.
 The binary file is a node cronjob that runs at user specified time and backs up